awarenessxz/react-gadgets/doc/README.md

 #### Writing Test Cases

--   the library is tested using a combination of `jest` and `react-testing-library`.
+-   The library is tested using a combination of `jest` and `react-testing-library`.
 In particular, `react-testing-library` is meant for replicating user's actions.
 Hence, test cases should revolve around that
--   use `describe` to group test cases
+-   Use `describe` to group test cases
--   `structural testing` is automatically generated using `@storybook/addon-storyshots` but developers can always follow the sample do `snapshot testing`
+-   `Structural Testing` is automatically generated using `@storybook/addon-storyshots` but developers can always follow the sample do `snapshot testing`
--   use `data-testid` in your HTML Dom for easy reference when testing
+-   Use `data-testid` in your HTML Dom for easy reference when testing
--   for components with child components, follow this logic
+-   For components with child components, follow this logic
     -   **E2E test (on Parent) is the preferred approach, as this is how the user experiences the functionality.**
     -   **If Child contains local logic which is not exposed to the Parent via props - like internal state management - then it makes sense to test the Child separately to cover that extra logic.**